One of our favourite things to do in foreign countries is just to disappear.

 - “Tour?
 Lowest price in the country!
 Sir?
 Ma’am?”

 It can really change your first impression of a place.
 Can’t blame people; they’ve got to hustle.
-But it’s not necessarily the first thing you want to encounter.
-How can you avoid it, though?
+But it’s just the tip of the iceberg of any country’s economy.

 Here are some tips on how to blend in.

-The first key to blending in is to watch your surroundings and copy them.
+The first key to blending in is to observe.

-Start by sitting in a café at a busy intersection.
+Start by sitting in a café at a busy intersection (in a non-touristy location).
+Or watch from your apartment window, if that’s OK.
 Watch what people do.
 What are they wearing?
 What are they eating or drinking?
 To whom are they speaking, and how?
 Are they smoking?